Table of Contents

 Have a feedback mechanism active for the students.
 This way the students get to know about their good and weak points.
 Educate them to accept their negative feedback well and to work on them for improvement.
 Also, give them true positive feedback to encourage their efforts.

 Similarly, let them give you teacher’s feedback so that you know the areas of improvement that you can work on.

 Many teachers, while starting a lesson, miss out on talking about the lesson objectives.
 This leaves the students anxious.

-It is a good practice to tell the motto or goal of a learning in advance so that students are aware as to what they are working on.
+It is a good practice to tell the motto or goal of learning in advance so that students are aware of what they are working on.